 I have spent a lot of time fussing with kamado style grills.
 From the Akorn to the Kamado Joe, Big Green Egg, to the Grill Dome, I worry about the details of how each performs.
 When making a product that many of you will use in a variety of cooking conditions it is important that everything has been tested and works.
 I have also spent time with wood-fired pizza ovens.
 Some are giant restaurant models, others are individual pizza ovens.
-Each of these ovens has its own characteristics.
-The best advice is: Know Your Oven.
+Each of these ovens has its own personality.
+The best advice from pizza masters is: Know Your Oven.

 Original Pizza Cooking Challenge